tactcomplabs/rev/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.
+Please note that issues labeled "broken" with little to no descriptive behavior will be immediately closed.
+Further, issues that do not include any information to reproduce the behavior will be immediately closed.

 **To Reproduce**
 All issues must be accompanied by:
-- The version of SST utilized
+- The version of SST utilized (`sst --version`; `sst-config --CXX`; `sst-config --ELEMENT_CXXFLAGS`)
 - The source code branch being used
-- The last commit from the branch
+- The last commit hash
 - The compiler utilized to build Rev
 - The compiler utilized to build the test
 - The python or JSON simulation input